QADA99/form-validator/README.md

 <!-- features -->

 - It can be used with any Angular form
-- When the form is submitted it show the invalid fields in the error-list component
+- When the form is submitted it shows the invalid fields in the error-list component
-- When the user clicks on an error message in the error-list it scrolls to the invalid field to show it to the end-user and let him fix it. this behavior work despite where the invalid field is located in the DOM (closed tab, closed section, nested scrollbars,...)
+- When the user clicks on an error message in the error-list it scrolls to the invalid field to show it to the end-user and let him fix it. this behavior works despite where the invalid field is located in the DOM (closed tab, closed section, nested scrollbars,...)
-- if the user fixes an invalid field; its related validation error message disappear from the error-list.
+- if the user fixes an invalid field; its related validation error message disappears from the error-list.
-- When all the invalid fields are fixed it's allow the user to submit the form
+- When all the invalid fields are fixed it allows the user to submit the form
 - Search for error in the error-list

 <!-- featuresstop -->